Staircases done the right way.

 Included

-Matching stair materials to adjacent flooring
+Stair materials matched to the adjacent flooring

 Included